Relaxation approach for learning neural network regularizers for a class of identification problems: Necessary optimality conditions for the inner-problem

 \subsection{Direct approach}

-The control-to-state mapping $\mathbb{S}$ obtained in Proposition~\ref{prop-cts} enables us to derive classically necessary optimality conditions for the inner-problems directly by omitting the state constraint.
+The parameter-to-state mapping $\mathbb{S}$ obtained in Proposition~\ref{prop-cts} enables us to derive classically necessary optimality conditions for the inner-problems directly by omitting the state constraint.
 Indeed, using $y = \mathbb{S}(u)$, and given $w\in \mathcal{W}$, we can rewrite Problem~\eqref{pbstandard} as

 Using Assumption~$(\mathbf{A3})$ and the formulation above, we obtain existence of minimizers for the inner-problem~\eqref{innerpb}:

 \begin{proposition} Under Assumption~$(\mathbf{A3})$, for all $w\in \mathcal{W}$ Problem~\eqref{innerpb} admits a global minimizer. \end{proposition}